-My number one piece of advice to growers is to talk with your more experienced peers about perfecting grow room climate control.
+Our number one piece of advice to growers is to talk with your more experienced peers about perfecting grow room climate control.
 You’re not the only one who’s ever had the problems you’re facing.
-But I’ve spent a good deal of time — I don’t like to say how much time, let’s just say more than 20 years — working with expert growers.
+But we’ve spent a good deal of time working with expert growers.

-Here are what I consider the key five steps to perfecting your grow room climate control.
+Here are what we consider the key five steps to perfecting your grow room climate control.

 1. Dial your light setup